emmajdaniel96/infamous-reapers/README.md

    - Nest Hub
    - Nest Hub Max

+   Whilst testing performance on Google Chrome Developer tools, Lighthouse testing was done.
+Performance had the lowest rating due to the file size of images.
+In future this will be something that is more considered for projects going forward.

 ## Deployment

 The following project had been produced and developed using GitPod, which has then been commited and pushed to GitHub.
 Find instruction below: